kubevela/kubevela.github.io/versioned_docs/version-v1.4/platform-engineers/openapi/overview.md

 }
 ```

-* accessToken: This is the token to request other APIs.
+* accessToken: This is the token to request other APIs, which will expire in an hour.
-* refreshToken: This is the token to refresh the accessToken, which will expire in an hour.
+* refreshToken: This is the token to refresh the access token.

 ### Request other APIs